byemaxx/MetaX/README.md

 ## Getting Started
 - `Desktop Version(desktop)`:
-  - Refer to the <a href="https://byemaxx.github.io/MetaX/" target="_blank">MetaX Cookbook</a> for detailed instructions on how to use MetaX wtih the graphical user interface.
+  - Refer to the <a href="https://byemaxx.github.io/MetaX/" target="_blank">MetaX Cookbook</a> for detailed instructions on how to use MetaX with the graphical user interface.
   <br>
 - `Command-line version`:
   - Read the example documentation in the [Notebook](https://github.com/byemaxx/MetaX/blob/main/Docs/example.ipynb) for detailed instructions and examples.